Where to Stay in Japan • Guide to 10 Top Cities and Hotels

 FAQs about hotels in Japan

-🌆 Where is the best city to stay in Japan?
+🌆 Where is the best place to go in Japan for the first time?

 Tokyo is one of the best places to stay in Japan!
 The capital city is huge and it offers countless attractions and the best hotels like the Imperial Hotel.